Our annual holiday shopping guide is filled with ideas for where to shop locally in Kensington, especially if you’re on a budget.

 Cantina La Martina

 Cantina La Martina is a Mexican restaurant located at the corner of D Street and Kensington Avenue, across from SEPTA’s Somerset Station.
-Dionicio Jimenez, the owner and executive chef, recommends purchasing the restaurant’s upcoming digital gift cards as gifts.
-Click here to browse the menus.
+Dionicio Jimenez, the owner and executive chef, recommends purchasing the restaurant’s digital gift cards as gifts.
+For more information, please contact the restaurant.
 To read more about Jimenez and why he opened his first restaurant in Kensington, click here.

 Address: 2800 D St.